EP. 33

 Transcript

-Kathryn Stone OBE: I am indeed — and of course I'm supposed to say I'm really excited about it rather than say I'm terrified.
-Somewhere between the two is the truth.
+Kathryn Stone OBE: I am indeed and of course I'm supposed to say I'm really excited about it rather than say I'm terrified but somewhere between the two is the truth.

 Orlagh Kelly: And are you terrified because you're standing up in front of professional advocates who will critique?
 Or is there another reason?